CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

 1. Now, you have to update the agents one by one.
 Select `compliance_agent.py` from explorer menu under **agents**.
 Replace the content by adding the below code snippet.

+    > **Shift to Persistent Agent Architecture (Key Change):**
+    > - This implementation moves from a stateless, per-run Compliance agent to a **persistent agent model** managed by Azure AI Projects.
+    > - Instead of creating a new agent every time, the system now **reuses an existing Compliance agent** if it already exists, enabling continuity and better lifecycle management.

+    ---

+    > **Azure AI Projects Integration (New Capability):**
+    > - The Compliance agent is now created and managed using `AIProjectClient`, which allows agents to live as first-class, long-running resources within an Azure AI Project.
+    > - Authentication is handled via `AzureCliCredential`, aligning with enterprise identity and developer workflows.

+    ---

+    > **Agent Discovery and Reuse Logic (New Addition):**
+    > - Before creating a new agent, the code attempts to **list existing agents** and match by a predefined name (`Enterprise-ComplianceAgent`).
+    > - If found, the existing agent is reused, preventing duplication and ensuring consistent behavior across sessions.

+    ---

+    > **Persistent Agent Creation with Explicit Instructions:**
+    > - If no existing agent is found, a new persistent Compliance agent is created with a detailed instruction set covering regulatory, legal, and security domains.
+    > - This ensures the agent’s expertise and behavior remain consistent across executions.

+    ---

+    > **Structured CREATE_TICKET Contract Embedded in Agent Instructions:**
+    > - The agent is explicitly instructed to emit a **strict `CREATE_TICKET` block** when users request ticket creation.
+    > - This formalizes the contract between the agent and the orchestrator, enabling reliable downstream automation without exposing tools directly to the agent.

+    ---

+    > **Separation of Reasoning and Action (Architectural Improvement):**
+    > - The agent is prohibited from calling APIs or performing actions directly.
+    > - Instead, it declares intent via a structured output, allowing the orchestrator to safely validate and execute actions (such as Freshdesk ticket creation).

+    ---

+    > **ChatAgent Wrapper for Uniform Interaction:**
+    > - The persistent Azure AI agent is wrapped in a `ChatAgent`, providing a consistent interface with the rest of the agent framework.
+    > - This allows persistent and non-persistent agents to coexist seamlessly within the same multi-agent system.

+    ---

+    > **Foundation for Enterprise-Scale Agent Lifecycle Management:**
+    > - These changes introduce agent persistence, reuse, and governed action signaling—key requirements for production-grade AgentOps.
+    > - The system now supports long-lived agents with controlled behaviors, auditability, and extensibility.

     ```python
     import os
     import asyncio